jtgry/lakemartinminimall/content/furniture.md

   content: "Come in and have a seat!
 You’ll instantly feel the comfort difference
     that quality materials and attention-to-detail make!
 Breezesta just feels stronger & sturdier, because it is.
 They are made with maintenance-free poly lumber is as tough as it is durable.
-Every year thousands of HDPE milk jugs and water bottles are rescued from America's waste stream and recycled into sturdy poly lumber.
+Every year, thousands of HDPE milk jugs and water bottles are rescued from America's waste stream and recycled into sturdy poly lumber.
 The result is safe, maintenance-free, stylish furniture that is affordably priced for your backyard or patio.
 Each piece is made with sturdy mortise and tenon construction, and color-matched hardware.
 Every Breezesta Poly Outdoor Furniture piece carries a Residential Life Warranty against cracking, splintering, chipping, peeling, rotting and insect infestation. \n"
   image: uploads/DSC_0400.jpg
   image_alignment: left
   button_text: